What Are the Legal Requirements for Holiday Lets?

 It’s crucial to have appropriate insurance for your holiday let.

-Standard home insurance may not cover short-term rentals, so you should consider specialised holiday let insurance to protect against potential damages or liabilities.
+Standard home insurance may not cover short-term rentals, so you should consider specialised holiday let insurance.
+This needs to cover your property and a public liability no less than £5 million.

 Taxation